 An important policy for any organization relates to whistle blowers.
 This is often its own policy but can be included in the human resources policy.
 This section should provide for the process an employee can follow when reporting wrong-doing in the co-operative.
 There should be separate provisions dealing with reporting on staff members, the board, and management.
 Depending on the industry and nature of the co-operative’s work, reporting to a regulatory agency may be necessary.

-This section will outline the process to be followed when an employee or member of the co-operative retires.
+This section outlines the processes for when employees or members of the co-operative retire.
 This typically involves giving discretion to management to sponsor some form of recognition, such as a party, and transition of knowledge/projects to others.
 Mandating retirement ages is prohibited in Canada.